One question went unsaid during TfL’s public consultation on Thames river crossings: Which crossing is the most fun?

 The tunnel had shops, a fairground, a theatre and, I’d like to think, pubs for Victorian ravers, making it all worthwhile.
 Now it’s part of London Overground’s Ginger Line taking beards from Hoxton to Peckham and, thankfully, back again.

 The Thames Tunnel is often confused, by people like me, with the Rotherhithe Tunnel, which failed to make the Top Ten even though it is the perfect pedestrian river crossing for lovers of car fumes.
-Only about 20 people manage the walk daily, a figure that is likely to decline in coming years.
+Only about 20 people manage the walk daily, a figure that, let’s face it, is only likely to decline given the absolute state of the air in there.